static-frame/static-frame/doc/source/articles/hash.rst

 In-Memory Memoization
 .................................................................

-To memoize functions that take DataFrames as arguments, an immutable, hashable DataFrame is required.
+To memoize functions that take DataFrames as arguments, an immutable and hashable DataFrame is required.
 StaticFrame offers the ``FrameHE`` for this purpose, where "HE" stands for "hash, equals," the two required implementations for Python hashability.
 While the StaticFrame ``Frame`` is immutable, it is not hashable.

 The ``FrameHE.__hash__()`` method returns the ``hash()`` of the labels of the index and columns.
 While this will collide with any other ``FrameHE`` with the same labels but different values, using just the labels defers the more expensive full-value comparison to ``__eq__()``.